-In today's world, you may find your child wanting to carry a GPS tracker, for their own peace of mind.
-GPS trackers now come with an SOS button, which when pressed sends an alert to a designated number.
+In today's world, your child may want to carry a GPS tracker for their peace of mind.
+GPS trackers now come with an SOS button, which, when pressed, sends an alert to a designated number.
 This could be useful in everyday situations, like communicating to a caregiver that the child is ready to be picked up from school, or it could be used for a child to indicate they do not feel safe.
-This ability to communicate makes GPS trackers a great option for your child’s safety, without the need for mobile phones.
+This ability to communicate makes GPS trackers a great option for your child’s safety without the need for mobile phones.